warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

     Remove-Item $ifPath -Force
 ```

-The envar plugin can be utilised to retrieve them from environment variables to obtain the flag.
+One easy method to retrieve environment variables was to utilise the envar plugin from Volatility.
+The flag can be obtained after decrypting the image with the respective key and IV.

 ```
 └─$ vol -f mem.dmp windows.envar | grep -iE "ENCD|ENCK|ENCV"